 Meanwhile, blanch the peas in boiling water until bright green (about 3–4 minutes).
 Drain and refresh in iced water.
 Drain again and add to the corn.

 Combine quinoa and 3 cups of water in a saucepan.
 Bring to the boil, cover and simmer for 5 minutes.
 Remove from heat and stand, covered, for ten minutes or until water has been absorbed.
 Spread quinoa out on a tray and set aside for ten minutes to dry.
 Add to the corn kernels and peas, along with the coriander and parsley.

 ♦ Reserve ⅓ of the undressed Roast corn, quinoa and pea salad (about 5 cups) for the Corn, pea and quinoa fritters.

 To make the dressing, combine lime juice, zest, olive oil, honey and chilli flakes in a screw-top jar and shake well until combined.
 Drizzle dressing over the remaining salad and toss gently.

 - Quinoa is a South American seed.
 It is gluten-free and is readily available from health food stores, and from the health section of large supermarkets.
 It is very high in protein and has a lovely nutty flavour, similar to sesame seeds.

 - You can prepare the salad one day ahead.
 Store the prepared quinoa and dressing in separate containers.
 Store the cooked corn and peas together.
 Herbs should be prepared close to serving time.

 - Undressed salad, reserved for the fritters, can be stored in the fridge for up to 3 days.

 - Baby tip: Before adding the dressing and herbs, you can puree a portion of corn, peas and quinoa for babies.
 Make a lumpier version for older babies – puree the corn until smooth and add mashed peas and quinoa.
 Mix well.

-FUSSY KID TIP: To modify the salad for kids, scoop out about a cup of the salad before you add the dressing and herbs.
-Stir through a small can of well-drained tuna, and about 1 tablespoon of egg mayonnaise through 1 or 2 cups of dressed or undressed (as preferred) salad.
+- Fussy kid tip: To modify the salad for kids, scoop out a cup of the salad before you add the dressing and herbs.
+Stir through a small can of drained tuna, and 1 tablespoon of egg mayonnaise through 1 or 2 cups of dressed or undressed (as preferred) salad.
 You can even add a chopped boiled egg.
 Voila!
 Healthy, kid-friendly tuna salad.

 1 cup (150g) plain (all-purpose) flour (gluten-free or regular)